pontoonapps/CareerGuide/maps-api/README.md

 * POST `<root>/pins/delete` – remove a pin identified by name and created by the calling user (accepts JSON)
   * the incoming JSON should only be `{ "name": "..." }`
   * a user can only delete their own pins
+  * if the user has multiple pins with the same name (v2), all will be deleted by this v1 call
   * returns 204 No Content on success (even if pin with the name didn't exist)
   * returns 400 Bad Request when data is malformed